leoyiall/learngit/readme.txt

 Git is good action.
 Git is modified for me.

-hello,world!
-test~~
-Creating a new branch is quick. yeah!
-I knew it.
+Creating a new branch is quick AND simple.